our science

 a biotech company.

-We are an academicy spin-off dedicated to the scientific rigor that the complex fields of protein misfolding and CNS diseases demand.
+We are an academic spin-off dedicated to the scientific rigor that the complex fields of protein misfolding and CNS diseases demand.
 Our research plays a critical role in diagnosing and understanding these diseases and paving the way for innovative therapeutics.

 Peer-reviewed publications